PatBall1/detectree2/docs/source/tutorial.rst

 Send geojsons to train folder (with sub-folders for k-fold cross validation) and test folder.
-The approximate proportion of data to reserve for testing.
+The `to_traintest_folders` function automatically removes training/validation geojsons that overlap with test tiles, ensuring strict spatial separation of the test data.
+However, this can remove a significant proportion of the data available to train on so if validation accuracy is a sufficient test of model performance `test_frac` can be set to `0`.
-Automatically removes training tiles that overlap with test tiles, ensuring spatial separation
+Alternatively, set a `test_frac` value that is smaller than you might otherwise have put.

 .. code-block:: python

-   to_traintest_folders(data_folder, out_dir, test_frac=0.15, folds=5)
+   data_folder = out_dir # data_folder is the folder where the .png, .tif, .geojson tiles have been stored to_traintest_folders(data_folder, out_dir, test_frac=0.15, folds=5)

-Are data is now tiled and partitioned for training and model evaluation
+The data has now been tiled and partitioned for model training, tuning and evaluation.

 .. code-block::